Key Takeaways

 So, how does a student know which “IR” verb is regular or not?

-When there are so many exceptions to a group, and the exceptions are the most useful/ commonly used verbs, should you still emphasis the group so much?
+When there are so many exceptions to a group, and the exceptions are the most useful/ commonly used verbs, should you still emphasize the group so much?

-This is exactly the logic I applied in my unique audiobooks French Verb Conjugation Drills.
+This is precisely the logic I applied in my unique audiobooks French Verb Conjugation Drills.

 Train your verb memory with short 6-minute drills in 25 different forms and tenses